Islandora/documentation/docs/technical-documentation/updating_drupal.md

 This section describes how to update Drupal and its modules using Composer.
 If you installed Islandora using the Islandora Playbook or ISLE, then your Drupal was installed by Composer, so it is best practice to continue using Composer for updates.
 The method on this section is not specific to Islandora, and does not (yet) include how to update Islandora Features.

+!!! tip "How to upgrade Drupal in ISLE"
+    For specific instructions on how to upgrade Drupal core and the Drupal modules installed within ISLE, please refer to the documentation page: [Maintaining Your Drupal Site](https://islandora.github.io/documentation/installation/docker-maintain-drupal/)

 ### What is Composer
 It is recommended by Drupal.org and the Islandora community to use Composer with Drupal for various tasks.